ardanlabs/service/README.md

 ## Running The Project

 All the source code, including any dependencies, have been vendored into the project.
-There is a single `dockerfile` for each service and a `docker-compose` file that knows how to run all the services.
+There is a single `dockerfile`and a `docker-compose` file that knows how to build and run all the services.

 A `makefile` has also been provide to make building, running and testing the software easier.